timfpollard/UGSA-Wowki/docs/info.md

 ## External hardware

-1 LED and a Resistor.
+4 LEDS and 4 Resistors